Nicholas282787728/CbLab/concepts/backup-wizard/backup-filesfolders/optional-select-a-backup-storage.md

-## Select Backup Storages for a Hybrid Backup
+## Select Backup Destinations \(for Hybrid Backup\)

 First, you need to select a local storage to which to save your backup before moving it to a cloud.

 ![](/assets/backup-wizard-hybrid-select-local-storage.png)